Eating Raw Legumes

 I want to lose 15-20 pounds of mostly beer gut, but without eliminating my beer that I enjoy so much a few times a month.

-I would suggest that you eliminate the raw lentils, raw split peas and raw grains from your smoothie and increase the amount of flax and nuts.
-You might also try adding some chia seed, which provides a complete protein and is great source of Omega-3 fats.
+from your smoothie and increase the amount of flax and nuts.
+You might also try adding some chia seed,

 Although it's a great way to start the day, I can't really say whether this smoothie breakfast is enough for you to eat until dinner, since I don't know enough about you or your lifestyle or the exact amounts of the ingredients in your smoothie.